 1. Share a motto like United by Blue.

 United by Blue sells outdoor gear that’s reliable and durable.
 In their email footer, the business includes the motto they live by, staying on brand.
 They also make it easy for their customers to get help by including their phone number and hours of business.
 Everything is organized, easy to find, and they have their hashtag to find them on social media.

 Moosejaw, a lively outdoor gear company, has to include information required by law for their sales and clearance prices.
-But they keep it on brand by having fun with the wording, even thanking their subscribers for making it down that far in the email.
-They also have a link to their privacy policies, a link to an email preference center, and an easy to find unsubscribe link.
-Plus the link to a picture of a giraffe, does in fact go to a picture of a giraffe.
+However, they keep it on brand by having fun with the wording, even thanking their subscribers for making it down that far in the email.
+They also have a link to their privacy policies, a link to an email preference center, and an easy-to-find unsubscribe link.
+Plus, the link to a picture of a giraffe does, in fact, go to a picture of a giraffe.

 Alaska Airlines has added a lot of personality to the footer of their emails.
-They are in compliance with laws by having a clear unsubscribe link and address, but they’ve kept with their branding by including colors and their logo.
+They have a clear unsubscribe link and address, but they’ve kept with their branding by including colors and their logo.
 They also have a fun way of asking their subscribers to follow them on social media.